Club Directory

 Stirling Panthers

-The West Australian Club Directory has all the clubs that play in the top four divisions in Western Australia in 2024.
-This includes the three Professional leagues (The NPL-WA and the two divisions of the State League) and also the Amateur League Premier Division.
-Please note that amateur premier clubs that have a team already in one of the three Professional leagues will not be included as a seperate club in this directory.
+The Western Australian Club Directory features all the clubs competing in the top four divisions in Western Australia in 2026.
+This includes the three professional leagues (the NPL-WA and the two divisions of the State League), as well as the Amateur League Premier Division.
+Please note that Amateur Premier clubs which already have a team in one of the three professional leagues are not listed separately in this directory.

-It includs each club's home ground, colours, divisional and cup honours (amateur honours not included) and known league positions from over the years.
+It includes each club's home ground, colours, divisional and cup honours (amateur honours not included), and known league positions over the years.

-The top league in Western Australia has had various names over the past four decades.
-The Soccer Federation of Western Australia (SFWA) was formed during the 1960 season when eight clubs broke away from the Western Australian Soccer Football Association to form their own Professional First Division.
-The name of the top flight then changed to the State League in 1964, it was then named the First Division in 1968 and then called the State League once again in 1979.
-It stayed this way until the controversial eight team Super League was established in 1988.
+The top league in Western Australia has had several different names over the past six decades.
+The Soccer Federation of Western Australia (SFWA) was formed during the 1960 season when eight clubs broke away from the Western Australian Soccer Football Association to form their own professional First Division.
+The top flight then changed its name to the State League in 1964, became the First Division in 1968, and returned to the State League in 1979.
+It stayed that way until the controversial eight-team Super League was established in 1988.

-The start of the 1991 season saw no change in the league names, however later in the season the Super League clubs broke away from the SFWA to form the Professional Soccer League (PSL), which was commonly known as the Pro League that year.
+At the start of the 1991 season, the league names remained unchanged.
+However, later that year the Super League clubs broke away from the SFWA to form the Professional Soccer League (PSL), commonly known as the Pro League.

-1992 was one of the most confusing years in WA soccer history, with two Professional organisations that would last for the whole season.
-Over the 1991/92 summer most clubs resigned from the SFWA to form lower divisions of the Professional Soccer League.
-However twelve clubs stayed loyal to the SFWA who were only able to run one league competition, which was in essence the strongest league behind the PSL top flight, as the majority of the second tier clubs from 1991 continued with SFWA in 1992.
+The 1992 season was one of the most confusing in WA soccer history, with two professional organisations operating simultaneously.
+Over the 1991/92 summer, most clubs resigned from the SFWA to join the lower divisions of the new Professional Soccer League.
+Twelve clubs, however, stayed loyal to the SFWA, which ran a single league competition that effectively became the second tier behind the PSL top flight.

-Common sense prevailed in 1993 when the SFWA and PSL merged to form the new Professional Soccer Federation, later to be called Soccer West Coast.
-The name of the top league wasn't changed again until 1996 when Soccer West Coast re-titled the First Division as the new Premier League.
-The Second Division was dropped after that season to only have the Premier League and First Division remain.
-This continued under the new Football West banner in 2005, though a new Second Division was re-introduced in 2012.
-The Premier League changed it's name officially to the Premier Division in 2010.
-This was then changed to the National Premier Leagues - Western Australia (NPL-WA) in 2014.
+Common sense prevailed in 1993 when the SFWA and PSL merged to form the Professional Soccer Federation, later renamed Soccer West Coast.
+The top league's name remained unchanged until 1996, when Soccer West Coast re-titled the First Division as the new Premier League.
+The Second Division was dropped after that season, leaving only the Premier League and First Division.
+This structure continued under the new Football West banner in 2005, though a new Second Division was reintroduced in 2012.
+The Premier League officially became the Premier Division in 2010, and was renamed the National Premier Leagues – Western Australia (NPL-WA) in 2014.

 Professional Divisonal Names since 1960